yuretz/FreeAwait/README.md

 * :hourglass: it's free, freedom is worth a wait (terrible pun, sorry).

 ## Quick example
-Lets start with adding the FreeAwait library to our using directives:
+Lets start with installing the [`FreeAwait` package from NuGet](https://www.nuget.org/packages/FreeAwait/) and adding to our using directives:
 ```csharp
 using FreeAwait;
 using Void = FreeAwait.Void;